golemfactory/gudot/README.md

 # gudot
+This is a showcase for feasibility of gMorph/FHE on Golem.
 It computes linear regression using FHE [gMorph] library.
-This is a showcase for feasibility of gMorph/FHE on Golem.
-The whole software is experimental and should be treated as demonstration.
+The whole software is experimental and is provided for demonstration purposes only.
-It is included in Golem's workshop on deVcon 5.
+It is included in Golem's workshop on DevCon 5.

 [gMorph]: https://github.com/golemfactory/gmorph